 Note that sum of durations of all activities on critical path comes 49 minutes, and sum of duration of ALL activities on the project is much longer.
 If managed well, the whole project can be completed within the critical path’s duration.

-In the next page, let us see how to calculate Float for activities..
+In the next page (navigate from page link below), let us see how to calculate Float for activities..